-Having trouble with net connectivity?
-Have you camped off too far out of network coverage?
-Then Android Offline Messaging Apps can help you get your messages delivered.
-These offline messaging apps can send and receive texts without an active internet connection.
+Android Offline Messaging Apps can help you get your messages delivered even if you have trouble with net connectivity or you are away from mobile phone network coverage.
+These Android offline messaging apps can send and receive texts without an active internet connection.

-They ensure that you are always connected with your loved ones at all time.
-Be it a crowded festival or during an emergency situation, having a sure shot means of communication at hand is always a good idea.
+With this Android messaging apps, you can ensure that you are always connected with your loved ones at all time.
+Be in a crowded festival or during an emergency situation, having a sure shot means of communication at hand is always a good idea.

-This article, we will be discussing the best Offline Messaging Apps available for your Android phone that can be used while you are offline or away from Wi-Fi.
+This article, we will be discussing the best Android Offline Messaging Apps available, that can be used while you are offline or away from Wi-Fi.

 Whatsapp is one of the most popular instant messengers out there today.
 WhatsApp uses a store and forward technique to transmit messages.
 When a user sends a message, it first travels to the WhatsApp server where it is saved.
 The server then repeatedly requests the receiver to acknowledge the message.
 This is the story when your phone connected to the internet.

-WhatsApp offline feature let you tap on the send button even if you don’t have live internet connection.
+WhatsApp Offline feature let you tap on the send button even if you don’t have a live internet connection.
 The message saved on your phone cache will send to the recipient when the phone connected to the internet.

 FireChat is an innovative Android offline messaging app that uses Bluetooth and peer-to-peer WiFi to establish a mesh network to transmit data.
 It works by bouncing signals from one device to another till it reaches the recipient.